rust-lang/rfcs/text/3204-references-alignment-niches.md

 This introduces a slighy increase in layout calculation due to the `min_layout_of` step; additionally, rustc must guarantee that `min_layout_of` always returns a `MinLayout` compatible with the full layout.

-This also introduces a new pointer type, `WellAligned<T>`, with somewhat extensive API duplication between it and other pointer types.
+This also introduces a new pointer type, `WellFormed<T>`, with somewhat extensive API duplication between it and other pointer types.

+Depending on the chosen invariant for `WellFormed<T>`, this also precludes the addition of thin DSTs with "correct" `{size, align}_of_val`; however, such thin DSTs already have other issues regardless of this RFC (for example, their interaction with `UnsafeCell`).

 # Alternatives
 [alternatives]: #alternatives